-The I2RS Working group (I2RS WG) is focused on the routing system so security expertise for these IDP/IPS, Web-filter, security-based deep-packet inspection has not been targeted for this WG.
+The I2RS Working group (I2RS WG) is focused on the routing system so the requisite security expertise for such NSFs (IDP/IPS, Web-filter, security-based deep-packet inspection, etc.) has not been targeted for this WG.

 Another gap is there is no capability registry (an IANA registry) that identifies the characteristics and behaviours of NSFs in vendorneutral vocabulary without requiring the NSFs to be standardized.